uMatrix-Rules/uMatrix-Rules.github.io/Temp.md

 #### Shugi shugi shugi - Some Temp.
 Rules

 These rules should be used as temporary rules cleared as your browser closes rather than kept in uMatrix as permanent rules.
-Such a behavior is suggested as these rules reserve usability on several pages while allowing tracking in very most parts on those sites.
+Such a behavior is suggested as these rules reserve usability on several pages while allowing tracking.
+Site facilitates, however, remain available in very most parts on those sites without these rules.

 Hint: you don't have to copy & paste them.
 Simply click uMatrix toolbar button and click on the corresponding square.